Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 ADHD is a mental health condition that typically starts in childhood.
 ADHD symptoms may lead to problems at school or work and in relationships.
 Symptoms can include:

-- trouble focusing on a task
+- difficulty focusing on a task

 - difficulty staying still or seated